You’ve stumbled across BookBaby in your quest to learn more about self-publishing…

 #5 – Sell Your Book Services

 In addition to helping you create your book with the services mentioned above, BookBaby also offers some marketing services to help you sell more copies.
-So what exactly are these services, will it actually help you make more money from your books?
+So what exactly are these services, and will they actually help you make more money from your books?

 Here are the services BookBaby offers to help you sell your book:

 #1 – Facebook ads for authors.
 If you’re interested in book marketing on the social media platforms Facebook and Instagram, BookBaby offers a package of services.
 This consists of ad development, ad design, and reporting.
 You just enter your budget and the length of time for your campaign to get a quote.

 #2 – Amazon publishing.
 BookBaby can handle your Amazon publishing for you, including ebook publishing as well as Amazon print options.
 They can also enter your book in programs such as KDP Select.